isaqueprofeta/zabbix-vagrant/README.md

 1. Ports 5432, 10050 and 10051 are directly mapped from the guest to the host to use it as appliance and make it easier to connect to the agents and to make queries using SQL.

-2. Zabbix Database Password: Z4bb1xD4t4b4s3
+2. Default Zabbix Database Password: Z4bb1xD4t4b4s3

 ## Quick reference: